GAMS-dev/gamspy/docs/index.rst

 `Q&A Support <gamspy@gams.com>`_ |
 `Discourse <https://forum.gams.com>`_

-GAMSPy is a mathematical optimizaton library that combines the high-performance GAMS execution system with the flexible Python language.
+GAMSPy is a mathematical optimization library that combines the high-performance GAMS execution system with the flexible Python language.
 It acts as a bridge between the expressive Python language and the robust GAMS system, allowing you to create complex mathematical models with minimal effort.